Marina Bay Circuit in profile

 The lights are designed to reduce glare - even if it is raining - while the clear visors used by the drivers for the race provide an opportunity to see their eyes as they tackle Marina Bay's streets from the onboard cameras, giving a unique glimpse of the concentration required to dart between the Armco at 200mph.

-In 2012, Singapore's contract was extended until 2017 and a year later the flow of the circuit was dramatically improved when the Turn 10 chicane, which had quickly became christened the 'Singapore Sling' and was disparaged as the "worst corner I've ever driven in Formula 1" by Lewis Hamilton, was replaced by a simple left-hand bend.
+In 2013 the flow of the circuit was dramatically improved when the Turn 10 chicane, which had quickly became christened the 'Singapore Sling' and was disparaged as the "worst corner I've ever driven in Formula 1" by Lewis Hamilton, was replaced by a simple left-hand bend.

 Invariably running right up to its two-hour limit, the bumpy street surface and relentless humidity make it one of the most physically-demanding grand prix the drivers compete in all season.